Mississippi Senate passes bill to ban critical race theory

 JACKSON, Miss.
-(WJTV) – On Friday, the Mississippi Senate passed legislation that would prohibit the teaching of critical race theory in K-12 public schools and in the state’s public universities and community colleges.
-SB 2113 was principally authored by Sen. Michael McLendon (R, D-1).
+(WJTV) – On Friday, the Mississippi Senate passed legislation (SB 2113) that would prohibit the teaching of critical race theory in K-12 public schools and in the state’s public universities and community colleges.

+Black lawmakers walked out in protest and withheld their votes.
+The bill passed 32-2, with the only votes against the bill coming from two white Democrats.

+“This bill is not morally right,” Democratic Sen. Barbara Blackmon, who is Black, said during the debate.

 Critical race theory is an academic framework that examines how racism has shaped public policy and institutions such as the legal system, and how those have perpetuated the dominance of white people in society.